 Best things to do in Portsmouth with kids

-If you are looking for things to do in Portsmouth then there’s plenty to keep kids entertained whatever the season from family attractions to museums and events.
+If you are looking for things to do in Portsmouth with kids then there’s plenty to keep your family entertained whatever the season from attractions to museums and events.

 What to do in Portsmouth with kids

 Below is my round up of the best things to do with kids in Portsmouth including free days out, world-class attractions and experiences on the South Coast.

 *This post contains affiliate links*